swelljoe/swelljoe.com/content/post/travis-ci-for-bash-or-posix-shell.md

 # Coverage Reports

 One last little thing.
 A good testing framework will also have coverage reporting.
 Things like `Devel::Cover` won't work for shell scripts, obviously.
 But, we can whip up something stupid but functional with a regex to pull out the names of the functions in our library (now we've got two problems) and do the same for the functions called in our tests.

+This program requires List::MoreUtils which is (oddly) not in Perl core, but it's available in every major Linux distribution's package repositories and from CPAN.

 ```perl
 #!/usr/bin/env perl